sharmalakshita110-bot/Real-Time-Music-Generation-Using-Sentiment-Analysis/README.md

 opencv-python — Webcam and image processing google-colab, IPython — For Colab integration numpy — Numerical computation

+💻 Code Explanation

+The entire project runs inside a single Jupyter Notebook structured as follows:

+1. Environment Setup
+Installs all necessary dependencies such as opencv-python, fer, pretty_midi, and pyfluidsynth to enable webcam capture, emotion recognition, and MIDI-to-WAV conversion.

+2. Initialization
+Loads essential libraries, initializes the webcam, and sets up the FER emotion detector.

+3. Emotion Detection Module
+Uses the FER model to process each webcam frame and extract emotion probabilities.
+The most dominant emotion is selected as the current mood input for the generator.

+4. Emotion-to-Music Mapping
+Defines the logic that links emotions to musical properties:
+Tempo (speed of the music)
+Scale type (major/minor)
+Pitch range (high or low notes)
+Rhythmic intensity (smooth or sharp)

+5. Music Generation Engine
+Creates a sequence of musical notes and durations that match the emotional profile.
+This stage mimics human composition by balancing randomness with emotion-guided rules.

+6. MIDI & Audio Rendering
+The generated sequence is converted into a MIDI file using PrettyMIDI, then rendered into an audible WAV file using FluidSynth.

+7. Output Playback
+The WAV file is automatically played within the notebook, producing music that corresponds to the user’s live-detected emotio

 🧑‍💻 Author
 Lakshita Sharma